Menditect/documentation/additional/01-howtos/09-tips-and-tricks/use-data-hub-with-mta.md

 ![Send external object](../images/commit-odata-object.png)

-Domain model access must be configured for the Entity, allowing the Execution user Create and Write Access.
+Domain model access must be configured for the Entity, allowing the [Execution User](../../../mta/execution-user) Create and Write Access.

 Additionally, the Published OData service must allow the Insertable and Updatable capability for the published resource: https://docs.mendix.com/refguide/published-odata-resource/#capabilities